Written and originally recorded by The Crickets (UK #42 1960).

 Other hit versions by Bobby Vee (US #61/UK #4 1961), Leo Sayer (US #2/UK #2 1980).

-From the wiki: “‘More Than I Can Say’ is a song written by Sonny Curtis (‘I Fought the Law‘) and Jerry Allison, both members of Buddy Holly’s former backing band, The Crickets.
-They recorded it in 1959 soon after Holly’s death and released it in 1960.
-Their original version hit #42 on British Record Retailer Chart on 5/12/60.
+“‘More Than I Can Say’ is a tune penned by Sonny Curtis (‘I Fought the Law‘) and Jerry Allison, who were both part of Buddy Holly’s former supporting ensemble, The Crickets.
+This heartfelt composition was recorded in 1959, shortly after Holly’s tragic passing, and subsequently released in 1960.
+This original rendition of the song managed to climb to #42 on the British Record Retailer Chart, marking its chart debut on May 12, 1960.

-“In 1961, Bobby Vee (whose other hit singles include ‘Take Good Care of My Baby’ and ‘The Night Has a Thousand Eyes’) recorded ‘More Than I Can Say’, and it reached #61 on the Billboard Hot 100 chart.
-It was a bigger hit in the United Kingdom, where the song and its B-side, ‘Staying In’, peaked at #4 on the UK Singles Chart.
+“The following year Bobby Vee, known for his other chart-toppers like ‘Take Good Care of My Baby’ and ‘The Night Has a Thousand Eyes,’ decided to lend his voice to ‘More Than I Can Say.’
+This rendition found its place at #61 on the Billboard Hot 100 chart.
+However, across the Atlantic Ocean in the United Kingdom, the song and its B-side, ‘Staying In,’ ascended to an impressive #4 on the UK Singles Chart.

 Bobby Vee, “More Than I Can Say” (1961):